cmmakerclub/WiFiHelper/README.md

-# MqttWrapper
+# WiFiHelper
-an esp8266 mqtt wrapper for chiang mai maker club
+an esp8266 wifi helper.